AuxoDAO/auxo-reporter/README.md

 ```

 This will create a `config/example.json` file with some example data and the schema incorporated.
 The schema provides some basic warnings and validations to help you get started but it is not essential.

+> IMPORTANT: remember to create claims *for the month that has passed* and not for the current month.
+> Example: If the operator runs the reporter at the start of July 2023, the operator will likely be needing to run for JUNE 2023.

 Create the database of claims and rewards: